 The same is true of our sister associations around Central Europe.
 These people aren’t only coworkers, they’re great friends who make SKA better and for whom we are deeply grateful.

 And as sister and partner associations, we share our events with each other, hosting each other throughout the year at each others’ conferences.
-These associate representatives share the lives of their associations with us at our annual conference, just as our SKA reps share SKA at theirs.
+These associate representatives share the lives of their associations with us at our annual conference, just as our SKA reps share SCELT at theirs.
 And that rep could be YOU!

-Criteria to become a SKA representative
+Criteria to become a SCELT representative

 Once we are notified which proposals of our members have been accepted, the Executive Committee looks at other criteria including these: